Digital Thermometers: Ratings of Sources

 The author and undisclosed helpers spent 35 hours researching 30 thermometers, eventually settling on 13 to test with the help of two cooperative children.
 In lieu of comparative scores, Rosen offers a comprehensive discussion of how each thermometer performed, along with an overview of general thermometer technology and types.

 Amazon.com offers hundreds of different thermometer listings, although sometimes the same product is listed several times.
 Most thermometers have a healthy number of reviews; a few standouts have even accumulated thousands.
-Reviews tend to be highly detailed and owners often come back after months or years to give durability updates.
+Reviews tend to be highly detailed, and owners often come back after months or years to give durability updates.
+Ratings are also relatively low in this category, so standout models receive an average score of at least 3.5 stars, with no obvious "deal-breaker" complaints.